datafolklabs/cement/README.md

 Cement core features include (but are not limited to):

- * Core pieces of the framework are customizable via handlers/interfaces
+ * Pieces of the framework are customizable via handlers/interfaces
  * Extension handler interface to easily extend framework functionality
  * Config handler supports parsing multiple config files into one config
  * Argument handler parses command line arguments and merges with config